hdShang/arxiv-daily/docs/cs-CV/2025-12-21/papers/251217459v1-3d-re-gen-3d-reconstruction-of-indoor-scenes-with-a-generative-frame.md

 ---
 layout: default
-title: 3D-RE-GEN: 3D Reconstruction of Indoor Scenes with a Generative Framework
+title: "3D-RE-GEN: 3D Reconstruction of Indoor Scenes with a Generative Framework"
 ---

 # 3D-RE-GEN: 3D Reconstruction of Indoor Scenes with a Generative Framework